dfin-ai/dfinsell-payment-gateway/readme.txt

 Visit the DFin website and log in to your account.
 Navigate to Developer Settings to generate or retrieve API keys.

 == Changelog ==

+= 1.1.5 =
+* Added a Sync button to map accounts between Dfinsell and WordPress for better integration.
+* Implemented order cancellation handling to keep transaction statuses accurate.

 = 1.1.4 (Beta) =
 * Applied a lightweight security check enhancement to improve request validation and reinforce data integrity.